 You should never use detergent/soap when cleaning ANY type of carpet because detergent will leave a residue behind that is hard to completely get out.
 The residue that remains will only attract dirt and in a few short weeks, you’ll see more staining.

-Test any new cleaning methods in an inconspicuous spot prior to using.
+Test any new method to clean Berber carpet in an inconspicuous spot prior to using.

 Maintaining Berber Carpets

-Berber carpets are a great addition to any home but because Berber has tight loops, it’s easy for dirt to get in but hard to get it out.
+Berber carpets are a great addition to any home, offering a sleek look and excellent durability.
+However, because Berber has tight loops, it’s easy for dirt to get in – but tough to get it out.
+That’s why finding the best method to clean Berber carpet is so important.

-To keep the carpet looking great, below are some tips:
+To keep your carpet looking its best, follow these tips:

 It might sound difficult to keep Berber carpets clean, but if you keep these tips in mind, your carpet will stay beautiful for years to come.